Binary Tree in Action (Construction)

 };

-Now let's look at the picture and fill in the blanks.
-What should be filled in the question marks below:
+Now, let’s look at the diagram and fill in the blanks.
+What should be filled in for these question marks:

 root.left = build(preorder, ?, ?,